cdelorme/system-setup/osx.md

 - Time Machine
     - Do not show menu bar icon

-_Obviously your settings are subject to your own discretion, mine are merely a guide for myself._
+Other minor tweaks include adding at least one extra desktop to Mission Control by default, and from the battery menu I have it "Show Percentage".

-I usually add a second desktop by default to work with.
-Then, from the battery in the menu bar select "Show Percentage".
+_These are my preferences, obviously your settings are subject to your own discretion._

 ## Custom Fonts